Mortgage Points Explained (2026) | Should You Buy Points to Lower Your Interest Rate?

-Mortgage points, also known as discount points, are a way for borrowers to reduce their interest rate by paying an upfront fee at closing.
-Understanding how points work can help you make smarter financial decisions when choosing a mortgage.
+When taking out a mortgage, you may come across the option to buy mortgage points.
+Also known as discount points, these allow borrowers to reduce their interest rate by paying an upfront fee at closing.
+Understanding how mortgage points work can help you make smarter, long-term financial decisions.

 What Are Mortgage Points?

-• Origination Points: Fees charged by the lender for processing the loan
+• Origination Points: Fees charged by lenders for processing the loan

 How Mortgage Points Work